dtheodor/sqlalchemy-sqlschema/docs/index.rst

-The SQL schema is set by using dialect-specific SQL clauses, of which only the `PostgreSQL implementations <http://www.postgresql.org/docs/9.4/static/ddl-schemas.html#DDL-SCHEMAS-PATH>`_ are available.
-SQL Alchemy events are used to set the schema again right after a commit/rollback (which by default reset the schema to the database default).
+The SQL schema is set by using dialect-specific SQL clauses, of which only the `PostgreSQL implementations <http://www.postgresql.org/docs/9.4/static/ddl-schemas.html#DDL-SCHEMAS-PATH>`_ are implemented.
+SQL Alchemy events are used to set the schema again right after a new transaction is started (which is needed since a rollback will reset the schema to the value it had before the transaction start).